ConnorBurgess/FactoryManager.Solution/README.md

 * * *

 ## Description
-Project creates a vendor management solution for Factory Managers to keep track of engineer-machine service assignments.
+Project offers a solution for Factory Managers to keep track of engineer-machine service assignments.
 Utilizes .Net Core 5.0 and follows RESTful practices.
 Utilizes object relationship mapping (ORM) through Entity Framework Core in order to abstract and simplify SQL interaction.
+Project styled with Tailwind & Boxicons.

 * * *